neuromatch/climate-course-content/_sources/tutorials/Schedule/daily_schedules.md

 W1D1: The synchronous coursework session starts at -0:30 with 30 minutes for pod introductions.
 Students should watch the keynote lecture beforehand.

-W2D5: Following a keynote lecture in its usual slot, 0:00-3:30 will be spent working on the group project.
-You can find more information about this day in the [Daily Guide for Projects](https://climatematchacademy.github.io/projects/docs/project_guidance.html#project-day-w2d2).
+W2D5: This day will be spent doing projects, you can see the full schedule in the [Daily Guide for Projects](https://climatematchacademy.github.io/projects/docs/project_guidance.html#project-day-w2d2). *There is still a keynote speaker that you should watch during the usual -0:30-0:00 time.*

 ### Project Schedule

 In addition to curriculum time, each day will have 3 hours of project time.
-Check the [time slot widget](https://climatematchacademy.github.io/widgets/tz.html) to see when project time is scheduled for your slot.

 On W2D5 you will additionally be working on your group projects during the time usually allocated for tutorials.

+#### **Schedule Change for 2025:** For all time slots, projects will come *after* course work.

 ### Professional Development Schedule

-A series of professional development events (viewing and discussing four Impact Talks and two meetings with mentors) will take place during the 3-hour project time.
-Check the [time slot widget](https://climatematchacademy.github.io/widgets/tz.html) to see when project time is scheduled for your slot.
+A series of professional development events (viewing and discussing four Impact Talks) will take place during the 3-hour project time.

 * Impact talk and discussion will take place during the Project Sessions on W2D1.
-* Mentor meetings will happen on W1D3 and W2D3 (Wednesdays) during the Project Sessions.
+* Any additional events will be announced closer to the course.

 ### W2D5: Final Day of the Course